johertrich/simple_torch_NFFT/readme.md

 - Compared to other libraries the run time might be a little bit more sensitive towards the window size `m`.
 - In contrast to other NFFT libraries there are almost no precomputations.
 Only the Fourier coefficients of the window functions are computed during initialization of the NFFT object.
 This might be a disadvantage if one often computes the NFFT with the same basis points.
+- While the implementation was (in my not very sophisticated runtime tests) in general faster than torchkbnufft, it seems to parallelize  worse wrt `f` and `f_hat`, but better wrt `x`.

 ### Issues that I am Aware of

-- There is an issue with `torch.compile` if one creates two NFFT objects for different dimensions.
-Then the compile of the second one fails...
 - `torch.compile` throws a couple of warnings on the GPU.
-But finally, it works...
+But it works...

 ## Other Libraries